AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is_api/http_ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-layer.md

 # layer{#layer}

-Select Layer.
+**Select Layer**.
 Selects a layer and starts a new layer definition segment in the command sequence.

-##

 `layer= *`n`*|comp[, *`name`*]`